Ferdi265/binja-hax/README.md

 identify binaryninja has updated and start up successfully.

 In case the libraries binaryninja ships with change, the `SYSTEM_LIBRARIES` hack might stop working.
-This can sometimes be fixed by adjusting the `LD_PRELOAD` line in the script.
+This can often be fixed by adjusting the symbols overridden in the `symver_hack/symver_hack.s` file and using the `BINJA_HAX_SYMVER_FIX` hack.

 ## Wayland Support